appduplex/.github/README.md

-# .github
-Official repository for the GitHub public profile.
+# Official repository for the GitHub public profile.